 Favorite Game: Sock Wrestling

 Travis graduated from the University of Oregon where he was involved with many club and leadership organizations, using games along the way to facilitate interaction in a variety of college settings.
 He continues to believe that games are a great way to meet new people and develop friendships at any stage of life.

 Favorite Game: Salad Bowl

 Ronda is the mother of three sons, school volunteer and often hosts kids, teens, and adults in an active household.
 In recent years, she celebrated her birthday with a flash-mob dance at a local mall.

 Favorite Game: Bang!

-Riley, 14, is a youth theater actor and plays lots of games with his friends, often pinning teams of dads and kids in games like fugitive, el presidente, and munchkin.
+Riley is a musician and plays lots of games with his friends, often pinning teams of dads and kids in games like fugitive, el presidente, and munchkin.